 1. How To Acquire Data?

 To start off, you have to first load your data.
 Lucky for you, Datatelling can connect to your SQL data.
 You can also easily load your CSV files and/or reate some views on external resources like pdf files, images, etc.

 Now that you have your data sets and a story you’d like to tell, it’s time to first develop a central theme and story structure.
+Follow our Data storytelling example.
 According to Buzzsumo, you can develop a story structure and central theme using the below five core narratives:

 Identify Trends: For example, are people ordering your products using their PCs less in favor of tablets and smartphones?
 Is there a growth in online shopping behavior in a certain country or region?
 Trends are indicators that there is a general direction in which something is changing or developing, and it’s something you should look out for in your data.